-- All clothing must be in good repair.
-Frayed, torn, ripped, or otherwise defaced uniform clothing is not acceptable.
-All uniforms must be of appropriate size and must be worn as intended by the uniform provider. - Shoes must be solid black and must be worn at all times.
-Flip-flops, sliders, or anything similar, are not allowed as part of the dress code.
-Shoes with wheels are not permitted on campus. - Head cover of any kind is not acceptable in the classroom or chapel. - No accessories such as spikes or chains are allowed. - Hairstyles and colors should be natural and appropriate for a school environment.
-It should not call undue attention to the student in question. - No inappropriate symbols or wording will be allowed on accessories (e.g., backpacks, purses, etc.). - No visible jewelry (e.g. earrings, bracelets, etc.) or tattoos are permitted on students attending Calexico Mission School while on campus, during school hours, or on any official school-sponsored presentation or activity.
+- All clothing and footwear must be in good repair.
+Frayed, torn, ripped, or otherwise defaced uniform clothing is unacceptable.
+All uniforms must be of appropriate size and worn as intended by the uniform provider. - Shoes must be solid black and worn at all times.
+Flip-flops, sliders, or anything similar are not allowed as part of the dress code, and shoes with wheels are not permitted on campus. - Head cover of any kind is not acceptable in the classroom or chapel.
+No hoodies overhead indoors. - No accessories, such as spikes or chains, are allowed.

+- Hairstyles and colors should be natural and appropriate for a school environment.
+It should not call undue attention to the student in question. - No inappropriate symbols or wording will be allowed on accessories (e.g., backpacks, purses, etc.). - No jewelry (e.g., earrings, bracelets, etc.) or visible tattoos are permitted on students attending Calexico Mission School during school hours or on any official school-sponsored presentation or activity.
 Students who make physical alterations involving tattoos or jewelry during the school term will be sent home.
-If a student is asked to remove jewelry the first time, the teacher turns it into the office and it may be retrieved at the end of the school day.
-The second time a student is asked to remove jewelry, it will be turned in to the office and a parent must meet with the administration to retrieve it.
-The third time jewelry is taken; the administration will hold it until the end of the school year.

-- Nothing reflecting anti-Christian values will be allowed. - Pants must be worn at waist level.
+If a student is asked to remove jewelry the first time, the teacher turns it in to the office, and it may be retrieved at the end of the school day.
+The second time a student is asked to remove jewelry, it will be turned in to the office, and a parent must meet with the administration to retrieve it.
+The third time jewelry is taken, the administration will hold it until the end of the school year. - Nothing reflecting anti-Christian values will be allowed. - Pants must be worn at waist level.
 Sagging of trousers is not permitted.
-A student who comes to school with uniform clothes that are too short (skirts) or too large (trousers), or in violation of any dress code policy will be held in the office until the uniform deficiency is resolved. - Clothing accessories should not contain studs, spikes, or any outlandish color or design. - Uniforms must not be altered, tied, pinned, rolled, or sewn in such a manner that alters the uniform look of the clothing. - Ladies' skirts and shorts must be worn with the hem no more than about three inches from the top of the knee. - Men's shorts must be worn with the hem about three inches below or above the knee. - Ladies' clothing must not be overly tight or form-fitting. - Leggings or stretch shorts are acceptable underclothing for skirts or jumpers provided they are in solid school colors (white or black). - No blankets, towels, wraps, pajamas, or other non-uniform coverings are acceptable for school wear during school hours.
+A student who comes to school wearing uniform clothes that are too short (skirts) or too large (trousers) or in violation of any dress code policy will be held in the office until the uniform deficiency is resolved. - Clothing accessories should not contain studs, spikes, or any outlandish color or design. - Uniforms must not be altered, tied, pinned, rolled, or sewn in such a manner that alters the uniform look of the clothing. - Ladies' skirts and shorts must be worn with the hem no more than about three inches from the top of the knee. - Men's shorts must be worn with the hem about three inches below or above the knee. - Ladies' clothing must not be overly tight or form-fitting. - Leggings or stretch shorts are acceptable underclothing for skirts or jumpers, provided they are in solid school colors (white or black). - No blankets, towels, wraps, pajamas, or other non-uniform coverings are acceptable for school wear during school hours. - Hair must not cover the face.
+Boys with long hair must pull their hair back with a hair band.